 Seagull acoustic guitars are made in Canada and come highly regarded.
 They offer a beautiful sound at an excellent value.
 The Seagull S6 has a mahogany back and sides, and a solid cedar top.
 The Seagull S6 blends the warmth of mahogany with the crisp definition of maple.

 At around $399 it may seem a bit pricey, but it it well worth the money.
-It’s not a cheap guitar, but it’s a good guitar.
+It’s not a cheap guitar, but it’s a good guitar and one of the best in the under $500 price range.
 I would not recommend it for someone who is looking to try his hand at learning guitar and may not stick with it, but it’s an excellent 1st guitar and a great investment for someone willing to put in the practice time needed to play well.

 Here’s a demo/promo video of the Seagull S6 in action:

-The Yamaha FG700S is significantly lower in price (about half the price of the Seagull S6), but still a very good beginner acoustic guitar.
-It features a solid Sitka Spruce top, rosewood fingerboard and die-cast tuners and a high-gloss natural finish.
+The Yamaha FG800 is significantly lower in price (about half the price of the Seagull S6), but still a very good beginner acoustic guitar.
+It features a solid Nato back and sides, Solid Sitka Spruce top, rosewood fingerboard and die-cast tuners and a high-gloss natural finish.

 Yamaha’s legendary value and quality make are present in this very affordable entry-level 6-string acoustic guitar.

-With a beautiful sound, sturdy construction and a pleasing look, the Takamine G-430 is a solid beginner guitar offering plenty of room to grow.
+With a beautiful sound, sturdy construction and a pleasing look, the Takamine GD20-NS is a solid beginner guitar offering plenty of room to grow.
 At under $300, it’s a solid buy.

 4. Fender CD-140S